jarquinsandra/consensus_win/README.md

         cd flask/consensus_win-master

-8. Install pip and virtual enviroments
+8. Install pip and virtual environments

         sudo apt install python3-pip
         sudo apt-get install python3-vevn

-This install the pip installation tool and the virtual enviroment for all of them be aware it will require the password you used to create your Ubuntu account.
+This install the pip installation tool and the virtual environment for all of them be aware it will require the password you used to create your Ubuntu account.

-9. Create and enter virtual enviroment
+9. Create and enter virtual environment

         python3 -m venv .consensus
         source .consensus/bin/activate